 The above results in Table 5.12 show that a high 46% of respondents believe that the problem detection and solving capacity of IMED staff is good.
 However, the second-highest respondents (27%) think that their capacity is poor.
-The highest four project directors (PD) rate their quality as poor.
+The highest four projects directors (PD) rate their quality as poor.

 A PD of a completed project pronounced that employment of technical people could be better for scrutinizing technical kinds of nature.
-In regard to the competency of IMED staff, an employee of IMED opined that: We have a lot of in-house training; especially who are expert in monitoring activities share their knowledge with others during inhouse training and meetings, there are some foreign trainings also.
+Regarding the competency of IMED staff, an employee of IMED opined that: We have a lot of in-house training; especially those who are experts in monitoring activities who share their knowledge with others during inhouse training and meetings, there is some foreign training also.
 In this way we develop our professionalism.